-(or his/her designee) or EPC issuing a Notice of Decision (NOD) or by the DRB signing and dating a Site Development Plan as approved.
+(or his/her designee) or EPC issuing a Notice of Decision (NOD) or by the DRB signing and dating a Site Development Plan that meets the requirements of the City drainage ordinance, provides sufficient conditions to link to utilities, but imports the least amount of fill.
+Approved grade may or may not be the same as the nearest roadway grade.